September 16th, 2018

 Lost Lakes mm 1070 to Asa Lake mm 1041.5

 0640 – 1800

 I slept so good overnight, except for one interruption.
-It’s still a little unclear how it all went down but I seemed to wake up in automatic mode yelling “Get, get!” and later it materialized that there were dogs sniffing around my tent.
+It’s still a little unclear how it all went down but I seemed to wake up in automatic mode, bolt upright yelling “Get, get!” and seconds or minutes later it materialized that there were dogs sniffing around my tent.
 Then I heard someone say, “it’s ok, it’s just huskies.”
 Whip had at first thought they were wolves when he saw their dark figures running through the trees.

 The most important thing is that I stayed very warm all night.
 I love my new quilt.
 I woke up feeling very confident in my ability to survive the Sierra.
 I also enjoyed my extra layers for the first couple miles.
 I quickly climbed onto a ridgeline where the wind was really biting.
 Soon enough, the sun came up and it warmed up pretty quickly.
 I took in the view of “the Nipple” with the sun rising over it.